Campions are perennial flowers commonly grown in flower beds, indoor pots, and tubs.

 Grooming and Maintenance

-Rose campion doesn’t need grooming, but cut deadhead spent blooms encourages fuller growth and flowers.
+Rose campion doesn’t need grooming but cut deadhead spent blooms encourage fuller growth and flowers.

 Pruning: Cut the stems back to 1/3 their size in late fall or early winter after growing slows.

 NOTE: Cut flowers to discourage self-seeding.
 Cut the flower stems back, leaving just the foliage.